alttch/eva3/doc/items.rst

     uc-cmd device destroy mydevice -C ID=5

 Configurations of the newly created items of *device5* are exact copies of the items of *device1*.
-The only configuration difference are the params where we've put template variables instead of part or full param value (in our
+The only configuration difference is the params where we've put template variables instead of part or full param value (in our example:
-example: *{{ ID }}*).
+*{{ ID }}*).

 .. note::